Contact

 The Just and Sustainable City

-June 23–August 1, 2025: This course introduces students to ideas and concepts that help explain the multi-faceted forces that shape cities, their growth, and urban life within them.
-Using a workshop format that includes brief lectures, readings and discussions, field trips, and a sequence of exercises, this class provides a comprehensive overview of basic methods and collaborative processes used in urban studies and planning.
+June 22–July 31, 2026: This course introduces students to ideas and concepts that help explain the multi-faceted forces that shape cities, their growth, and urban life within them.
+Using a workshop format that includes brief lectures, readings, discussions, and a sequence of exercises, this class provides a comprehensive overview of basic methods and collaborative processes used in urban studies and planning.
 Students learn about issues related to urban sustainability and equity and explore ways to engage and act to make change and build better places.

 CRP 11112